 World Wide Web

-Capitalized in all uses when referring to World Wide Web
+Capitalized in all uses when referring to the World Wide Web, becoming archaic

 One word, lower case – website – except at the beginning of a sentence.